jonnor/ESC-CNN-microcontroller/report/report.md

 During preprocessing we also perform Data Augmentation.
 Time-stretching and Pitch-shifting following [@SB-CNN], for a total of 12 variations per sample.

-The preprocessed mel-spectrograms are stored as compressed Numpy arrays.
+The preprocessed mel-spectrograms are stored on disk as Numpy arrays for use during training.

-Each window of mel-spectrogram frames is normalized by subtracting the mean of the window and dividing by the standard deviation.
+During training time each window of mel-spectrogram frames is normalized by subtracting the mean of the window and dividing by the standard deviation.

 ## Training

 `?!
 Include Hyperparameter search ?`

-10-fold cross-validation using the pre-assigned folds of the Urbansound8k dataset and fold 10 as the held-out test set.
+The pre-assigned folds of the Urbansound8k dataset was used, with 9-fold cross-validation during training and fold 10 as the held-out test set.

-Training is done with minibatches of size of `TODO`.
+Training are done on individual windows, with each window inheriting the label of the audio clip it belongs to.

-In each batch, audio clips from training set are selected randomly.
+In each minibatch, audio clips from training set are selected randomly.
 And for each sample, a time window is selected from a random position.
+This effectively implements time-shifting data augmentation.
 `TODO: ref SB?`

+In order to evaluate the model on the entire audio clip, an additional pass over the validation set is done which combines predictions from multiple time-windows as shown in Figure \ref{classification-pipeline}.

 As the optimizer, Stocastic Gradient Decent (SGD) with Nesterov momentum set to 0.9 is used.
 Learning rate of `TODO`.
 Each model is trained for up to 50 epochs.

+A summary of experiment settings can be seen in Table \ref{table:experiment-settings}.

 Training was performed on a NVidia GTX2060 GPU with 6GB of RAM to reduce experiment time, however the models can be trained on any device supported by TensorFlow and a minimum of 1GB RAM.